Thirty-One Days of Italians

 Mazzei was a native of Tuscany, and met Benjamin Franklin in London, where they discussed politics and business.
 Franklin

-invited Mazzei to visit him in America, and in 1773 Mazzei brought supplies and workers to start a garden vineyard in Virginia.
+invited Mazzei to visit him in America, and in 1773 Mazzei brought supplies and workers to start a garden vineyard in

-went back to America after the war, and in 1785 returned to Europe.
-In 1788, his book Recherches historiques et politiques sur
+Revolutionary War.
+He went back to America after the war, and in 1785 returned to Europe.
+In 1788, his book Recherches

-les Etats-Unis de l'Amerique septentrionale (The History and Politics of the United States of America) was published in France,
+historiques et politiques sur les Etats-Unis de l'Amerique septentrionale (The History and Politics of the United States of

-and Mazzei became an informal ambassador of American values.
-Mazzei did not return to America, but the friendship of Mazzei
+America) was published in France, and Mazzei became an informal ambassador of American values.
+Mazzei did not return to

-and Jefferson continued through written correspondence.
+America, but the friendship of Mazzei and Jefferson continued through written correspondence.

 Phillip Mazzei [Thomas Jefferson Foundation]